PHP in 2019

 Ever since the 7.0 upgrade, performance only increased.
 So much that PHP web applications have comparable — in some cases better — performance than web frameworks in other languages.
 Take a look at this extensive benchmark suite.

-Sure PHP frameworks won't outperform C and Rust, but they do quite a lot better than Rails or Django, and are comparable to ExpressJS.
+Sure PHP frameworks won't outperform C and Rust, but they are equally performant as Django, Rails or Express.

 # Frameworks and ecosystem